Jain communities

 The Jain community, or Jains, are the followers of Jainism, an ancient Indian religion.
-While constituting a small minority in India (approximately 0.4% of the population), the community is notable as one of the most literate and wealthy groups in the country.
-Scholars have extensively studied the community's distinct socio-economic profile, linking it to the rigorous application of core ethical principles, particularly Ahimsa (non-violence) and Aparigraha (non-attachment), in daily life.
+Although they constitute a small demographic minority—representing approximately 0.4% of the Indian population—the community is recognized as one of the most literate and wealthiest groups in the country.
+Jains are predominantly urbanized within India and maintain a notable global diaspora across regions such as North America, Europe, and East Africa.